Payment Information

 Cancellation Policy

 Once an appointment is scheduled, that time is reserved only for you.
-If you are unable to attend a session, contact your therapist at least 24-hours in advance and there will be no charge.
+If you are unable to attend a session, contact our office at least 24-hours in advance and there will be no charge.
 For sessions missed or cancelled with less than 24-hours notice, the regular fee will apply.

 Good Faith Estimate as part of No Surprises Act